-Search Ads Basic or Search Ads Advanced: Which to Choose?
+Search Ads Basic or Search Ads Advanced

 You’re finally considering launching your first Apple Search Ads campaign, but you have no idea where to start?
 Or, you’ve already tried but you’re struggling to get any results?
 You’re lost between Search Ads Basic or Search Ads Advanced?
 Don’t worry, we’re here to help you out.
-Read our best advice to maximize your Search Ads visibility and increase downloads!
+Read our expert advice to maximize your Search Ads visibility and increase downloads!

-Search Ads: Paying for More App Store Visibility
+Search Ads: Paying for more App Store visibility

 October 2016, Apple launches Search Ads in the US and offers app developers and marketers a new way to acquire app users.
 By bidding on keywords, apps have the opportunity to appear first in the search results (above organic results), and thereby increase their reach and visibility.